achrysaetos/blog_app/README.md

 # Blog App

-A simple blog app built using Ruby on Rails.
+A simple blog app built with Ruby on Rails.

 *Supports creating/editing/deleting articles and adding comments/tags.*